flairNLP/flair/resources/docs/HUNFLAIR2_TUTORIAL_3_TRAINING_NER.md

 and how [transformers_word embeddings](https://flairnlp.github.io/docs/tutorial-training/how-to-train-sequence-tagger).
 You should also know how to [load a corpus](https://flairnlp.github.io/docs/tutorial-training/how-to-load-prepared-dataset).

-## Train a biomedical NER model from scratch
+## Train a biomedical NER model from scratch: single entity type

-Here is example code for a biomedical NER model trained over `NCBI_DISEASE` corpus using Transformer word embeddings and focusing on one entity type only.
+Here is example code for a biomedical NER model trained on the `NCBI_DISEASE` corpus using Transformer word embeddings.
+This will result in a tagger specialized for a single entity type, i.e. "Disease".

 ```python
 from flair.datasets import NCBI_DISEASE